pereznetworks/TD-Project9/project9-gallery-app/README.md

 [To verify your flickr method api call syntax, follow this link](https://www.flickr.com/services/api/explore/flickr.photos.search)

-      Step 5:
+      Step 6:

-        If you get past 'Flicker API keys setup' steps 1-4...
+        If you get past 'Flicker API keys setup' steps 1-5...

-        then you are proably ready for a little break ...
+        then you are probably ready for a little break ...

         and the next phase..

         Godspeed...